MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 > This feature has moved out of the experimental phase and is a mainstream feature in PowerShell 7.1
 > and higher.

-## PSTempDrive

-Creates the `TEMP:` PSDrive mapped to user's temporary directory path.

-> [!NOTE]
-> This feature has moved out of the experimental phase and is a mainstream feature in PowerShell 7
-> and higher.

 ## PSUnixFileStat

 This feature provides new behavior to include data from the Unix **stat** API in the output of the